Estimated reading time: 5 minutes

 - -Short-term loans

 It’s best to speak to a business funding expert before you decide as they can help you figure out which one is best for you.
-Just remember, like any business, successful coffee shops open with lots of extra cash.
+Just remember, like any business, successful coffee shops open with lots of extra cash on hand.
+This money is needed to buy supplies as well as cover overhead costs.

 If you dream of owning a coffee shop, taking the time to learn how to open a coffee shop will go a long way in ensuring your success.
 Lucky for you, you don’t have to go at it alone.